-- The Chair of the Dissertation Committee tentatively approves the prospectus. - The student distributes copies of the prospectus to the Dissertation Committee. - A formal meeting of the Dissertation Committee is held to act on the prospectus. - Approval Form for Dissertation Prospectus (departmental form) is completed and signed by the Chair of the Dissertation Committee, all members of the committee attending the meeting, and the Graduate Advisor. - Student delivers signed form to the Graduate Coordinator.
+- The Chair of the Dissertation Committee tentatively approves the prospectus. - The student distributes copies of the prospectus to the Dissertation Committee. - A formal meeting of the Dissertation Committee is held to act on the prospectus.
+This meeting must be held no later than one year after admission to doctoral candidacy. - Approval Form for Dissertation Prospectus (departmental form) is completed and signed by the Chair of the Dissertation Committee, all members of the committee attending the meeting, and the Graduate Advisor. - Student delivers signed form to the Graduate Coordinator.